Other Senior Executives

 Business Development Manager

-Significant Savings for the Economy, and Cleaner Air – The natural gas that INGL transports is the lowest cost energy source available to the Israeli economy, and its use significantly reduces the costs of generating electricity and energy for industrial needs.
-From its establishment to the present, the company invested more than NIS 6 billion in the system’s construction.
-Furthermore, the Israeli economy saved NIS billions per year due to the usage of natural gas.
-Energy produced from natural gas is cleaner than from other fuels such as diesel oil, fuel oil and coal, emitting fewer pollutants and greenhouse gases during combustion.
+Significant Savings for the Economy and Cleaner Air – The natural gas that INGL transports is today considered one of the cheapest and economical energy sources available to the Israeli economy, and its use significantly reduces the costs of generating electricity and energy for industrial needs.
+From its establishment to the present, INGL has invested more than NIS 6 billion in the system’s construction.
+Furthermore, the Israeli economy has saved NIS billions each year due to the usage of natural gas.
+The energy generated from the gas is cleaner compared to energy generated from other fuels such as diesel and fuel oil since during the process fewer pollutants and less greenhouse gas are emitted into the air.

-INGL Customers – Already, more than 60% of Israel’s electricity is generated using natural gas, which INGL delivers to eight large power stations owned by Israel Electric Corporation, and to independent suppliers.
-In addition, INGL delivers natural gas to large industrial plants in Israel, including in the Haifa Bay area, Ramat Hovav, Mishor Rotem, Sodom, and other locations throughout the country (Industrial customers include ORL, Haifa Chemicals, Makhteshim, Agan, Dead Sea Works, Mashab and others).
-The number of users continues to grow by the connection of regional lines to natural gas, as well as private power plants and new industrial clients.
+INGL Customers – Already, more than 60% of Israel’s electricity is generated using natural gas, which INGL delivers to eight power stations owned by Israel Electric Corporation (save for coal-driven stations), and to independent suppliers, such as Dorad, Dalia, IPP Delek Soreq, IPP Alon Tabor, IPP Ramat Gavriel.
+Also, INGL delivers natural gas to Israel’s most significant industrial plants, located in the Haifa Bay area, the Ramat Hovav and Rotem Plain industrial zones, as well as to Bazan, Paz, Haifa Chemicals, Makhteshim, Agan, Dead Sea Works, and others.
+The number of users continues to grow by the connection of regional lines to natural gas, as well as the addition of private power plants and new industrial customers.

-INGL Strives to Develop the Natural Gas Economy – Following the discovery of significant volumes of natural gas resources off the coast of Israel, the demand for electricity generation based on natural gas, and gas sector development, has increased.
-It is expected that the share of natural gas in the fuels for electricity generation will reach 70% in coming years.
-INGL continues to develop the natural gas sector, increasing the reliability of the national transmission system, to ensure a regular supply of gas to its customers.
-The company is working on the construction of new gas transmission systems and facilities, with an overall cost of about NIS 2 billion over the next 5 years, including the completion of the Jerusalem transmissions pipeline, doubling pipelines in the North and the South, the completion of the northern export line to Jordan and constructing additional export lines as well as an underwater pipeline (near Dor Beach), which will enable the connection of additional gas suppliers to the transmission system.
+INGL Strives to Develop the Natural Gas Economy – Following the discovery of significant volumes of natural gas resources off the coast of Israel, the demand for electricity generation based on natural gas, and gas sector development, has expanded.
+It is expected that the share of natural gas in the fuels for electricity generation will reach 80% in the coming years.
+INGL continues to develop the natural gas sector, increasing the reliability and advantages of the national transmission system, to ensure a regular supply of gas to its customers.
+INGL is working on the construction of new gas transmission systems and facilities, involving significant investments, including doubling pipelines in the North and the South, completion of the northern export line to Jordan and constructing additional export lines, as well as an offshore pipeline (near Dor Beach), which will enable the connection of other gas suppliers to the transmission system.

-Hadera Gas Import Terminal (LNG Buoy) – In January 2013, INGL launched the Hadera Deep-water LNG Terminal to receive natural gas from LNG tankers.
-The decision was made by the Minister of Energy, in May 2011, in order to make up for the temporary natural gas deficiency, created from the dwindling of existing reserves and the reduction of gas supplies from Egypt, until the arrival of the “Tamar” gas supply.
-The terminal provides the national transmission system with the ability to import LNG to Israel and thus creates another gateway, which augments Israel’s energy security.
-Using the terminal, the national transmission system can receive some 2.5 billion cubic meters per year of natural gas, representing third of today’s gas consumption.
-This exceptional project joins other special projects that the company is currently considering to further develop the natural gas sector, to improve the reliability and security of supply in the gas system, with an emphasis on the construction of natural gas storage for operational needs and energy crisis.
+The Marine Buoy Project for Natural Gas Reception – In January 2013, INGL first used the marine buoy for natural gas reception from LNG re-gasification vessels.
+The decision to construct the buoy was made by the Minister of Energy in May 2011, with the aim of bridging the temporary shortage of natural gas created by the gap caused by the depletion of existing reservoirs and damage to the gas supply from Egypt until the arrival of gas from the Tamar reservoir.
+The buoy gives the national transmission system the ability to import LNG into the country and is another gateway, which increases Israel’s energy security.
+Moreover, INGL is considering additional projects to develop the natural gas economy and improve the reliability and redundancy of the gas system, with an emphasis on the storage of natural gas for operational uses and emergency purposes.

-Construction of Facilities from an Ecological Standpoint and the Principles of Sustainable Development – The Company is proud of its achievements in terms of sustainable development, while making wise use of resources and technologies that enable landscape restoration and nurturing of the system areas, naturally and quickly.
-The Company operates within guidelines established for the restoration of the environment, doing research on the area with professionals and with environment-oriented organizations, preliminary testing to locate antiquities, defining access routes, taking into account the environmental flora and fauna, stabilizing water channels, rehabilitation and care after construction, as well as other activities with the cooperation of the Jewish National Fund, the Israel Nature and Parks Authority, and local authorities.
+Construction of Facilities from an Ecological Standpoint and the Principles of Sustainable Development – INGL is proud of its achievements in terms of sustainable development while making wise use of resources and technologies that enable landscape restoration and nurturing of the system areas, naturally and quickly.
+INGL operates within guidelines established for the restoration of the environment, doing research on the area with professionals and with environment-oriented organizations, preliminary testing to locate antiquities, defining access routes, taking into account the environmental flora and fauna, stabilizing water channels, rehabilitation and care after construction, as well as other activities with the cooperation of KKL, the Nature and Parks Authority and local authorities.

-INGL Looks to the Future – INGL is a young company, and over the last few years has succeeded in making significant changes in Israel’s energy economy.
+INGL Looks to the Future – INGL is a relatively young company, and from its inception has succeeded in making significant changes in Israel’s energy economy.
 Through its vision and professional staff, it has established a national transmission infrastructure to deliver gas throughout the country.
-INGL continues to look forward with the hope and belief that natural gas will contribute to the Israeli economy and provide cleaner air for its people.
+INGL continues to look forward with the belief that natural gas will contribute to the Israeli economy and provide cleaner air for its people.